 - Go out and talk to friends and coworkers and try to retain as normal as a routine as possible.
 (You don’t have to talk to them about your grief but it does help to go out and make new memories while you are trying to let the pain subside.)

-My next blog post Discovering Resilience: Part Two will show where I traveled and explored after the death of my beloved grandmother.
+My next article Resilience Abroad will show where I traveled and explored after the death of my beloved grandmother.
 Please subscribe and thank you for reading and being a part of the Dreams Abroad family!